 2

 The majority of PIA’s servers are in Europe and North America.
-This wide US coverage makes PIA the best VPN to stream blackout NHL games.
-But the spread elsewhere is also impressive.
-In practice, wherever you’re located you’ll be able to connect to a nearby PIA servers.
+This wide US coverage makes PIA the best VPN to stream blackout NHL games, though it spread elsewhere is also impressive.
+In practice, wherever you’re located you’ll be able to connect to a nearby PIA server.

 You can see how Private Internet Access’ server network compares to other VPN services in the table below: